smartdec/classification/README.md

 - constructor name (SWC-118)

 ### Trust
 Ethereum was designed as a trustless system.
 However, many smart contracts are built so that users have to trust the owner/administrator.
-This part of the system can be compromised in several ways.
+This part of the system can be compromised or used in an undesirable way.
 - overpowered owner
 - vulnerable off-chain server